 In order to create lots of internal links, you have to have lots of internal pages.
 The first step to a killer internal linking strategy is to have a killer content marketing strategy.
 You can’t have one without the other.

 When you create lots of content, you’ll have lots of linkable content.
 The more links to the more places, the better your internal linking strategy will be.

 Some internal linking strategies propose extremely complex layers of pages, silos of content, and a mathematically-balanced formula for number of links to levels of pages.
 I say it doesn’t really matter.
 Internal linking doesn’t require organizational spreadsheets and trigonometric derivative charts.

-An internal linking strategy with lots of content looks less like an org chart, and more like this:
+An internal linking strategy with lots of content looks less like an org chart and more like a web.